torvalds/linux/Documentation/filesystems/porting.rst

 **informational**

-Now we have the exclusion between ->lookup() and directory removal (by ->rmdir() and ->rename()).
+Analw we have the exclusion between ->lookup() and directory removal (by ->rmdir() and ->rename()).
 If you used to need that exclusion and do it by internal locking (most of filesystems couldn't care less) - you can relax your locking.